calref/cboe/src/doxy/mainpage.md

 * `type` - Specifies the type of graphic.
 This attribute is required.
 * `num` - Specifies the graphic number.
 This attribute is required.
-* `clickable` - Specifies that the picture is clickable.
-This attribute is useless, as clickability is determined solely by having a click handler set in the code.
 * `custom` - Specifies whether the picture is custom or preset.
 Can be either `true` or `false`; defaults to `false`.
 * `framed` - See **Common Attributes** above.
 Defaults to `true`.